Yasmin Zaher

 Yasmin Zaher (ياسمين زاهر) (born 1991) is a Palestinian journalist and writer.
-Her journalism has appeared in Al-Monitor.
-Her debut novel, The Coin, published in July 2024, won the Dylan Thomas Prize in 2025.
+Her debut novel, The Coin won the Dylan Thomas Prize in 2025.

 Early life and education

 Zaher is from Jerusalem.
 She has a Bachelor of Science in biomedical engineering from Yale University and a Master of Fine Arts in creative writing from The New School, where she was advised by Katie Kitamura.

 Writing

+Zaher was previously a journalist for Agence France-Presse and Haaretz, and has also been published in Al-Monitor.

-Published via Footnote Press (a Bonnier Books UK imprint) and Catapult Books, Zaher's debut novel The Coin is narrated by a Palestinian woman living in New York.
+Published July 2024 via Footnote Press (a Bonnier Books UK imprint) and Catapult Books, Zaher's debut novel The Coin is narrated by a Palestinian woman living in New York.
 Central themes include fashion, luxury, and consumerism, which intensify in a trip to Paris where the protagonist participates in a Birkin bag reselling scheme, as well as dirt and cleanliness.
-The book has been translated into multiple languages.
+The book has been translated into French, Korean, German, Turkish and Italian.